 A: Many patients have found scar creams helpful in reducing scarring.
 Creams with high Vitamin E content are most effective.
-For raised scars you can consider Mederma, which is available over the counter.
+For raised scars you can consider Mederma, or Preparation H applied to the scar, which are available over the counter.